rockpat/gigachad-debian/README.md

 # A truely GIGACHAD Setup-Script for Debian (Stable & Testing)

-## Prerequisites:
+### Prerequisites:
 - A minimal (server) like install of Debian (Testing/Trixie ideally), on the BTRFS filessystem.
 - Internet (if you didn't downloaded it before)
 - You like KDE ;-)

 ## What the fuck does it do?
-- Setups Debian for a stable & up to date Desktop use.
+- Sets up Debian for a stable & up to date Desktop use.
 (That's why I recommend Testing)
 - You have the option to install my dotfiles.
 (You can adjust the script to grab yours)
 - Breakage protection, thanks to BTRFS, Timeshift & Grub-btrfs.